Jib (camera): Operation

 A jib is more complicated than a simple lever, since almost always the camera's aim needs to be controlled independently of the swing of the jib arm.
 This can be done either by relatively simple mechanical means or by the use of remotely controlled electric servo motors as used in a remote head.

-Since the camera operator is usually not able to use the camera's controls directly or look through the camera's viewfinder, a jib is often used in conjunction with a remote control systems for focus, and/or zoom and/or camera function and with a portable video monitor mounted near the jib operator.
+Since the camera operator is usually not able to use the camera's controls directly or look through the camera's viewfinder, a jib is often used in conjunction with remote control systems for focus, and/or zoom and/or camera function and with a portable video monitor mounted near the jib operator.

 A device known as a "hot head" or "remote head" is attached to the camera end of larger jibs.
 It supports the camera and enables remote pan/tilt functions with focus/zoom control.
 This setup can be operated by one person, or the circumstance may require two operators.
 In a two-operator situation, one person operates the jib arm/boom while another operates the pan/tilt/zoom functions of the remote head.
 An example of this is the Newton stabilized remote head, that stabilizes the camera under fast jib operation and also enables camera roll.